OctopusDeploy/blog/blog/2019-10/octopus-release-2019.10/index.md

 ![Octopus build information repository](build-information-repository.png  "width=600")

 **Octopus 2019.4** introduced build information and work item tracking.
-This is a popular feature, but we received feedback from teams that the package metadata functionality, which underpins the build information links, were hard to find because they were buried under package details in the Octopus Library and tricky to understand.
-We’ve listened to this feedback and we promoted this functionality to a top-level feature called **Build Information** to the Octopus Library making it more accessible and much easier to understand.
+This is a popular feature, but we received feedback the package metadata functionality, which underpins the build information links, was hard to find because it was buried under the package details in the Octopus Library and tricky to understand.
+As a result, we’ve promoted this functionality to a top-level feature called **Build Information** within the Octopus Library making it more accessible and much easier to understand.
 We’ve also updated our suite of build server plugins to reflect the name change.

-This feature-set enable teams to get better end-to-end visibility into their CI/CD pipelines and unlocks quick access to build and commit details.
+This feature-set gives teams better end-to-end visibility into their CI/CD pipelines and unlocks quick access to build and commit details.
 This is visible in a number of ways:

 - Release notes
 - Deployment changes

-We shipped support to customize your release notes templates in your project settings.
+We previously shipped support to customize your release notes templates in your project settings.
 In this release, we’re introducing deployment change templates so you can get the same control over the structure of your deployment changes.
 This gives teams with specific needs the ability to customize the display to suit their needs.

 [Learn more](https://octopus.com/docs/packaging-applications/build-servers#build-information)